Mohamed Sofiane Belrekaa

 Mohamed Sofiane Belrekaa (born 21 March 1991) is an Algerian judoka.
 He represented Algeria at the 2019 African Games held in Rabat, Morocco and he won the silver medal in the men's +100 kg event.

-At the 2021 African Judo Championships held in Dakar, Senegal, he won the silver medal in his event.
+At the 2021 African Judo Championships held in Dakar, Senegal, Belrekaa won the silver medal in his event.

-He won the silver medal in the men's +100 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
+Belrekaa won the silver medal in the men's +100 kg event at the 2022 Mediterranean Games held in Oran, Algeria.